clarson15/confluence_ai_distill/README.md

     ```

 ## Usage
-Configure the script settings (e.g., Confluence API credentials, space key) via a configuration file or environment variables as detailed in the documentation.
+Configure the script settings (e.g., Confluence API credentials, OpenAI credentials) via a configuration file or environment variables as detailed in the documentation.
 Then, run the script to generate a summarized version of your Confluence space.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.